JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 Alternatively, you can clone the template repository instead of using the ASK CLI.

-Interested in seeing a template for a different use case?
-[File an issue!](https://github.com/JargonInc/jargon-sdk-nodejs/issues/new)
+Please [file an issue](https://github.com/JargonInc/jargon-sdk-nodejs/issues/new) if you're interested in seeing a template for a different use case.